tsunami416604/azure-docs.hu-hu/articles/cosmos-db/create-sql-api-dotnet.md

     `<add key="database" value="Tasks" />`

 ## <a name="run-the-web-app"></a>A webalkalmazás futtatása
-1. A Visual Studióban kattintson a jobb gombbal a projektre a **Megoldáskezelőben**, majd kattintson a **NuGet-csomagok kezelése** elemre.
+1. A Visual Studióban kattintson a jobb gombbal a projektre a **Megoldáskezelőben**, majd válassza a **NuGet-csomagok kezelése** elemet.

 2. A NuGet **Tallózás** mezőjébe írja be a *DocumentDB* szöveget.